Hokuloa A

 No analysis available

-Sewer is very strongly supported as included in the maintenance fee.
-The current MLS data is unanimous at 7 of 7 listings, and one remark explicitly lists "water, sewer, basic cable" as included.
+Sewer is very strongly supported as included in Hokuloa's maintenance fee.
+One remark explicitly says the fee includes "water, sewer, basic cable," and the current MLS data is unanimous at 8 of 8 listings.
 This is high-confidence building-level evidence.

 BBQ is supported only by the MLS amenities field, not by the remarks.
 There are 4/7 current listings with BBQ checked, but none of the public remarks explicitly describe BBQ or grilling facilities, so this looks like a moderate-confidence building amenity rather than something repeatedly confirmed in text.